decodingahmed/copilot-product-owner/GETTING_STARTED.md

 ### 📝 Reviewing Generated Plans

-When Copilot presents plans, epics, or features:
+When the ProductOwner presents plans, epics, or features:

 **Provide feedback like:**
 - "Epic 3 seems too large, can we break it down?"